Skip to main content

 The bottom line

-Rosemary oil is an essential oil that’s popular for hair growth.
+Rosemary oil is a popular essential oil for hair growth.
 There’s not a lot of evidence that rosemary oil can help with hair growth.
 But it’s inexpensive and causes few side effects, so it may be worth trying.
 Make sure to dilute pure rosemary oil with a carrier oil before applying it to your scalp.

 why trust our exports reliability shield